darkhist/darkhist.me/posts/zsh-keybindings.md

 }
 ```

-More shortcuts for Hyper can be found [here](https://github.com/vercel/hyper/blob/master/app/keymaps/darwin.json)
+You can find more shortcuts [here](https://github.com/vercel/hyper/blob/master/app/keymaps/darwin.json)

-> These shortcuts are for the Darwin operating system, but there are others for linux and win32
+> These shortcuts are for the Darwin operating system, but there are others for linux and win32!

 ## P.S